ukalwa/nematode_egg_counting/README.md

 - Download & Install [Python] using [Anaconda] or [Miniconda] (**Recommended**)

-- Clone this repository and change directory
+- Open a terminal or command prompt and clone this repository.
+Then cd into the directory

   ```bash
   git clone https://github.com/ukalwa/nematode_egg_counting
   cd nematode_egg_counting
   ```

-- Then you can run the following commands install required packages
+- Now, you can run the following commands to install required packages in an isolated conda environment

   ```bash
   conda env create -f environment.yaml